 Form drag - drag that is associated with the surface area and shape of the swimmer - is also very significant.
 To reduce it, we need to minimise the front-facing area of the swimmer as much as possible.
-This can be done by keeping the head down (which will also reduce wave drag, as discussed above).
+This can be done by keeping the head down (that is, not looking forward in the water, which will also reduce wave drag, as discussed above).